tailscale/terraform-provider-tailscale/docs/resources/device_subnet_routes.md

 page_title: "tailscale_device_subnet_routes Resource - terraform-provider-tailscale"
 subcategory: ""
 description: |-
-  The device_subnet_routes resource allows you to configure subnet routes for your Tailscale devices.
+  "The device_subnet_routes resource allows you to configure enabled subnet routes for your Tailscale devices.
 See https://tailscale.com/kb/1019/subnets for more information.
+  Routes must be both advertised and enabled for a device to act as a subnet router or exit node.
+Routes must be advertised directly from the device and cannot be managed through Terraform.
+If a device is advertising routes, they are not exposed to traffic until they are enabled.
+Conversely, if routes are enabled before they are advertised, they are not available for routing until the device in question is advertising them.
+  Note: all routes enabled for the device through the admin console or autoApprovers in the ACL must be explicitly added to the routes attribute of this resource to avoid configuration drift.
 ---

 # tailscale_device_subnet_routes (Resource)

-The device_subnet_routes resource allows you to configure subnet routes for your Tailscale devices.
+"The device_subnet_routes resource allows you to configure enabled subnet routes for your Tailscale devices.
 See https://tailscale.com/kb/1019/subnets for more information.

+Routes must be both advertised and enabled for a device to act as a subnet router or exit node.
+Routes must be advertised directly from the device and cannot be managed through Terraform.
+If a device is advertising routes, they are not exposed to traffic until they are enabled.
+Conversely, if routes are enabled before they are advertised, they are not available for routing until the device in question is advertising them.

+Note: all routes enabled for the device through the admin console or autoApprovers in the ACL must be explicitly added to the routes attribute of this resource to avoid configuration drift.

 ## Example Usage